 - Avoid drafts

-- Use heating pad in box on low heat.
-Do not use any setting higher low to avoid risk of burning the puppies.
+- Use a heating pad in a box on low heat.
+Do not use any setting higher low to avoid the risk of burning the puppies.

 - Cover the heating pad with waterproof material (plastic).